-Integration Policy Score: 7 Swedish integration policies cover a wide range of measures, from language training to supportive labor market and housing policies.
+The increasing immigration represents a significant challenge to Swedish integration policy.
+These policies cover a wide range of measures, from language training to supportive labor market and housing policies.
 Most of the policies are implemented locally.
 Given the great autonomy of Swedish local governments, the instruments vary regionally.
+There are now political signals that local autonomy should no longer prevent individual local authorities from being requested by central government to receive asylum seekers.